-Garlic!
-Growers have turned off the water.
-The stems are drying, nodding and folding over.
-They rattle in the hot summer thermals.
+Growers have turned off the irrigation water and the garlic hollow stems are drying, nodding, and folding over on themselves.
+They knock and rattle in summer thermals.